sanger-pathogens/Unicycler/README.md

 ### Necessary read length

-The length of a long read is very important, typically more than its accuracy, because longer reads are more likely to align to multiple single-copy contigs, allowing Unicycler to build bridges.
+The length of a long read is very important, typically more than its accuracy, because longer reads are more likely to align to multiple single copy contigs, allowing Unicycler to build bridges.

 Consider a sequence with a 2 kb repeat:
 <p align="center"><img src="misc/read_length.png" alt="Long read length"></p>